 The Master District's consulting engineer is Schroeder Engineering Company (the "Engineer").
-Such firm serves as consulting engineer to eleven other special districts in the Austin metropolitan area, including three of the other Participants and an additional eight special districts in Texas.
+Such firm serves as consulting engineer to eleven other special districts in the Austin metropolitan area, including the three other Participants and an additional eight special districts in Texas.